-out, oh, look, your ICT happens to be very tight.
+Oh, look, your ITT happens to be very tight.
 So if I bring that in, and she then goes into more flexion, then maybe it's the deep short hip flexors rather than the quads.
-So I would be releasing her.
-So acid iliacus by doing a Reciprocal inhibition again, okay.
-Okay.
+So I would be releasing her psoas and iliacus by doing a reciprocal inhibition again.
 So I'm going to get to get you to breathe in, you're going to engage your abdominal, clench your butt, and then all I'm doing is trying to very gently stretch back out.
-But do not let that spiral, extend breathing.
+But do not let that spine extend.
+Breathe in.
 And as you breathe out, engage.
-So that that is doing in three, yeah, it's a little bit, this is going to be almost impossible for the audience to see.
-Because you've got you're on the wrong side of the car.
-So we get the idea of that one.
-But you want to do some stuff on the on the floor.
+So that is doing all three.

+This is going to be almost impossible for the audience to see, because of course you're on the wrong side of the camera.
+But we get the idea on that one.
+But you want to do some stuff on the floor don't you?

-This bed out the way
+Yeah, shall we move this bed out the way?